Skip to Content

 How does Photosynthesis occur?

-This chemical energy usually comes in the form of carbohydrate molecules like sugars; in many cases, oxygen is a by-product.
+This chemical energy usually comes from carbohydrate molecules like sugars; in many cases, oxygen is a by-product.

 Plant proteins have chlorophyll and are inside chloroplasts.
 The majority of chloroplasts in a plant are found in its leaves.
 Carbon dioxide converts into carbohydrates or sugars.
 The plant then uses these sugars as fuel for growth and sustains the continuity of the plant’s cells.